rubixchain/rubixdoc/content/tokenTransfer/Sender.md

 2. Sender Auth by Receiver
 3. Tokens and chains Auth by Receiver
 4. Consensus
+5. Sign the token-chain for immutability
-5. Unpinning
+6. Unpinning
-6. Final steps
+7. Final steps

 > *Note: The flow is considering all success codes received by the receiver and quorum during the whole transfer* *In any case of failure or transaction abortion, the failure message will be returned to the API*